What Are Dermal Fillers?

 At Chau Plastic Surgery in Metro Detroit, Michigan, we strive to provide you with the best results.
 If you’re planning on finding a board-certified surgeon with a team of dermal filler experts to help you out, look no further than Chau Plastic Surgery.

-Call our office or contact us today for your complimentary consultation today!
+Call our office or contact us today for your consultation today!